rkprojects/openlink-v1-cmsis-dap/README.md

 * JTAG interface of the debug unit is not yet tested as all the Cortex-M boards I have are designed with SWD debug port.
 However JTAG interface is completely implemented in firmware.
-* Currently a test USB VID/PID: [1209/0001](http://pid.codes) is assigned which is meant for only private testing.
-Unique USB VID/PID assignment is pending.
 * Current 10-pin debug connector (J4) is of through hole type with 1.27mm pitch.
 Commonly used connectors are of SMD type compatible with samtec FTSH-105- styles.